gwenjo/mario-memory/README.md

 **User Story**

 User’s goal:
-* As a user, I want to play an easy and simple game
+* As a user, I want to play an easy and simple game.
-* As a user, I want an easy navigate website
+* As a user, I want an easy navigate website.
-* As a user, I want to have different levels to better my skills
+* As a user, I want to have different levels to better my skills.
-* As a user, I want to see a timer on the page, so I can see how much time I have been playing.
+* As a user, I want to see if I have the correct card match.

 Site owner’s Goal:
 * As the site owner, I want the user to have an easily accessible site.
-* As the site owner, I want the user to have fun with this game
+* As the site owner, I want the user to have fun with this game.

 **Strategy**